-On the first Tuesday of the odd numbered months at 7:00 p.m., the police department hosts a meeting for Block Captains.
-The meetings are held in the North Community Room, which is located on the first floor of the police department.
+Meetings are held the first Tuesday of the even-numbered months at 7:00 p.m., the police department hosts a meeting for Block Captains.
+The meetings are generally held in the ballroom at the Elgin Centre.

-Crime Prevention Specialist Cherie Aschenbrenner is highly involved with our senior community and has a vast knowledge of resources available to them.
-If you need help with a senior issue, give Cherie a call.
+Our Crime Prevention Specialists are highly involved with our senior community and has a vast knowledge of resources available to them.
+If you need help with a senior issue, give us a call.